GeorgeGray97/level5-portfolio/submission_point_2.md

 ## The brief - Open Card Sorting

-Card Sort Results - Using paper cards undertake an Open Card sort as (illustrated in class) as a group to get an initial understanding.
-Then carry out the sort with UserZoom on at least 10 participants.
+Card Sort Results - Using post-its undertake an Open Card sort as (illustrated in class) as a group to get an initial understanding.
+Then carry out the sort with a free [Optimal Sort](https://www.optimalworkshop.com) account on at least 10 participants.
 Discuss and illustrate the results in your IA Report.

 Create an xlsx spreadsheet of your results.